 The program-specific graduate office, on behalf of the Dean of the School of Graduate Studies, unofficially informs the applicant of the admission decision.
-All applicants will be notified of their official admission status by Admissions no later than April I (Summer Term/Summer Session), July I (Fall Term), or December I (Spring Term).
-Successful applicants will be advised of registration procedures at that time.
+All applicants will be notified of their official admission status by Admissions no later than the dates outlined in the Official Admission Status tables below.
+Successful applicants will be advised of registration procedures at that time